 Develop the Wind Turbine example

-In this section we will develop a simple Hello World-type application that demonstrates the major features of Cloudflow.
-It will not have many of the advanced features that Cloudflow offers—the main idea is to give you a feel for what it takes to build a complete application and deploy it in a GKE cluster.
+In this section we will develop a simple Hello World-like application that demonstrates the major features of Cloudflow.
+It will not have many of the advanced features that Cloudflow offers—the main idea is to give you a feel for what it takes to build a complete application, run it locally, ant then deploy it in a GKE cluster.

-The Hello World application is a simple pipeline that processes events from a wind turbine farm.
+The Wind Turbine application is a simple streaming pipeline that resembles the processing of events from a wind turbine farm.
 Each turbine has a unique ID and emits a time-stamped stream of events that contain measurements such as wind speed, rotor speed, and power produced.

 To make sure that the data flow is meaningful and correct, the streamlets in our application will: accept events, convert them into domain objects, validate them, and log them.
 The following illustrates the flow:

 As shown in the image, streaming data will pass through the following transformations:

 Ingestion by an Ingress streamlet: An Ingress streamlet has zero inlets and one or more outlets.
 It acquires data external to the application through some interface.
 For example, an ingress could be a server handling requests e.g. using HTTP. or connecting to an external Kafka broker.
 In this example, the

 HTTP/POSTrequests of wind turbine events encoded as JSON documents.